 On the other hand, the production method of ordinary Nattō is quite simple.

 1) place cooked soybeans in rice straw

-It is said that Nattô was invented in Japan in the 14th century, but many scholars believe that the Japanese had found and used earlier this witchcraft caused by rice straws.
+It is said that Nattō was invented in Japan in the 14th century, but many scholars believe that they had found and used much earlier this witchcraft caused by rice straws.

-Today, it is uncommon to make Nattô by using rice straw.
-Nattô bacteria is added in cooked soybeans still hot and after fermentation, they are refrigerated.
-In department stores, Nattô covered with straws can often be found, yet these straws are sterilized and serve only as a receptacle.
+In the high end supermarkets including department stores, Nattō covered with straws can often be found, yet these straws are sterilized and serve only as a receptacle.

 As I mentioned in the Ama–saké page, Ama（甘） means sweet.

 Different from Nattō, it serves as a sweet covered with sugar.

 In a word, Ama–nattō is a confiserie in France.

 I know there are various sorts of confiserie in the world, such as marron glacé and fruit confits.